 Submarine cable projects that address small communities don’t always make the headlines, but nevertheless have the ability to transform lives through the power of fibre connectivity.

-need of either added cable diversity or increased international
+developing economies in need of either added cable diversity or

 The rationale for these multi-terabit projects tends to speak

 for itself.
 Less obvious at times is the business case for the

 dozens of smaller fibre launches that take place largely